 Some states permit voters to join a permanent absentee/mail ballot voting list, also known as a “single sign-on” list.
 Voters who request to be on this list automatically receive an absentee/mail ballot for each election.
 This option may be offered to all voters, or to a limited number of voters based on certain criteria.

-Five states and Washington, D.C., allow any voter to join a permanent absentee/mail ballot list and will mail that voter an absentee ballot for each election going forward: Arizona, District of Columbia, Maryland, Montana, New Jersey and Virginia.
+Eight states allow any voter to join a permanent absentee/mail ballot list and will mail that voter an absentee ballot for each election going forward: Arizona, District of Columbia, Maine, Maryland, Michigan, Minnesota, Montana, New Jersey, New Mexico and Virginia.

-Eleven states permit voters with permanent disabilities to join a permanent list: Alabama, Connecticut, Delaware, Kansas, Louisiana, Maine (effective Nov.
-1, 2023), Mississippi, New York, Tennessee, West Virginia and Wisconsin.
-Louisiana, Maine (effective Nov.
-1, 2023) and Wisconsin also make this option available to senior voters.
+In addition to the eight states with a permanent absentee/mail list, states may make such lists available for other groups of voters.
+For instance, 11 states permit voters with permanent disabilities to join a permanent list: Alabama, Connecticut, Delaware, Illinois, Kansas, Louisiana, Mississippi, New York, Tennessee, West Virginia and Wisconsin.
+Louisiana, Maine and Wisconsin also make this option available to senior voters.

 An additional six states not included on the table automatically send absentee/mail ballot applications to voters on a permanent list.
-This differs from the states in the table below since voters must return the application before receiving an absentee/mail ballot.
+This differs from the states in the table below since voters on that list must still return the application before receiving an absentee/mail ballot.

-- Michigan (MCL 168.759e), Minnesota (Minn.
-R. 8210.0200) and Pennsylvania (25 P.S. § 3146.2(e1)) permit any voter to join a permanent list to receive absentee/mail ballot applications before each election.
-Voters on this list in Michigan and Minnesota receive applications before each election; voters in Pennsylvania receive applications at the beginning of the year and, upon submittal, the voter will receive an absentee/mail ballot for all elections that year.
+- Pennsylvania permits any voter to join a permanent list to receive absentee/mail ballot applications before each election (Pa.
+Stat. tit.
+25, § 3146.2(e1)).
+Voters on this list in Minnesota receive applications before each election; voters in Pennsylvania receive applications at the beginning of the year and, upon submittal, the voter will receive an absentee/mail ballot for all elections that year.

 - Alaska (Alaska Admin.
 Code tit.
 6, § 25.650) permits the election supervisor to designate a person as a permanent absentee voter and mail that voter an absentee/mail ballot application if the voter lives in a remote area, is a resident of a long-term care facility or is disabled.